Tearsheet

 AI Analysis | Feedback

-John W. Allison, Executive Chairman and Chief Executive Officer
+John W. Allison Executive Chairman & Chief Executive Officer

-Brian S. Davis, Treasurer & Chief Financial Officer
+Brian S. Davis Chief Financial Officer and Treasurer

-Kevin D. Hester, President & Chief Lending Officer
+Kevin D. Hester President and Chief Lending Officer

-Kevin D. Hester was named President of Home BancShares and President of Centennial Bank in May 2024, in addition to his role as Chief Lending Officer.
-He has served as the company's senior lender since Home BancShares began 25 years ago.
-Hester joined Centennial Bank (formerly First State Bank) in 1998 as Executive Vice President of Lending and became Chief Lending Officer of Centennial Bank in 2010.
-He has over 35 years of banking experience and also previously served as Executive Vice President of Lending at First Commercial Corporation.
+Kevin D. Hester was named President of Home BancShares and Centennial Bank in May 2024, in addition to his role as Chief Lending Officer.
+He is a founding employee of the company and has served as its senior lender since Home BancShares began 25 years ago.
+Mr. Hester joined Centennial Bank (formerly First State Bank) in 1998 as Executive Vice President of Lending and became Chief Lending Officer of Centennial Bank in 2010.
+He possesses over 35 years of banking experience and previously held lending leadership roles at First Commercial Corporation from 1985–1998.

-Stephen Tipton assumed the position of Chief Executive Officer of Centennial Bank in May 2024.
-He previously served as Chief Operating Officer of Centennial Bank since 2015.
-Tipton began his banking career in 2005 and joined Centennial Bank in 2006.
-His prior roles at Centennial Bank include Regional Vice President, Director of Credit Risk Management, and Commercial Lender, gaining experience in retail, business development, lending, and acquisitions.
+Stephen Tipton assumed the position of Chief Executive Officer of Centennial Bank in May 2024, having served as Chief Operating Officer of Centennial Bank since 2015.
+He began his banking career in 2005 and joined Centennial Bank in 2006.
+Prior to his COO role, Mr. Tipton held positions as Regional Vice President, Director of Credit Risk Management, and Commercial Lender for Centennial Bank.

 AI Analysis | Feedback